SUCCESS-MURI/octomap_builder/README.md

 # success_octomap_builder
-A package to create an octomap from a specified topic.
+A package to create an octomap on demand from a custom topic.

 ## Authors:
 Zhao Han, UMass Lowell